ahw22/jankenpy/README.md

 # jankenpy

-A simple implementation of a best of 3 Rock, Paper, Scissors game.
+A simple implementation of a best of 3 Rock, Paper, Scissors game in Python.